runofthemill/simple-links/readme.txt

 * Options to remove the old WordPress Links Manager from the admin
 * Flexible permissions

-The outputs, admin screens, and permissions are extend-able using filters.
-Development Docs<a href="https://matlipe.com/simple-links-docs/simple-links-developer-docs/">Development Docs</a>
+The outputs, admin screens, and permissions are extend-able using filters. <a href="https://matlipe.com/simple-links-docs/simple-links-developer-docs/">Development Docs</a>

 To contribute on GitHub
 <a href="https://github.com/lipemat/simple-links/">send pull requests</a>